programmer90000/linux-set-up-docs/initial-set-up.md

 ## Add Apps To Taskbar

-Visit the: (Favourites In AppGrid Extension)[https://extensions.gnome.org/extension/4485/favourites-in-appgrid/] page

-Install the latest version of the correct shell package (Click Install, do not open the automatically installed package)

-Click Install in the new window that pops up

-Open the `All Applications` view
+Open the `All Applications` menu

+Select the `All Applications` tab

+Find the application you want to add to the taksbar

-Right-click on an application
+Right-click on the application

-Select `Pin to Dash`
+Select `Add to Panel (Widget)`

 ## Add Mute Volume Button To System Menu